irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Since changes above are mostly focused at DS difficulty where armor gating is important, another small change was made for lower end armors, which favours lower difficulties.
 Your total amount of armor gain per minute is higher with lower end armors like the suit.
 This is true for both passive and on-damage effect.
 So if you preferred to run ICTV anarchist in vanilla on lower difficulties, you can now go for something like a HBV or a suit, to gain movement speed and about the same armor gain per minute.

 ### Build(s) to try
-Barebone skills - Bullseye, and even that one is a maybe, since you don't HAVE to have it to gain armor gating.
+Barebone skills - "Bullseye", and even that one is a maybe, since you don't HAVE to have it to gain armor gating.

 Build 1 - Heavy weapons guy https://pd2builder.netlify.app/?s=010012006F1Q0-41Y0010-778&p=e&a=6&t=6&d=0
 While bipoded and hitting headshots you can maintain your armor up for a long time, since your damage taken to armor recovered is so heavily tilted in your favour.
 Aim at around chest area of enemies to deal increased damage from body expertise on bodyshots, and to regain armor on headshots.
 Since LMG accuracy even while bipoded is not perfect, you will be able to gain benefits from both skills reliably, on top of having the best passive armor gating from new ICTV anarchist.